nice-game-hints/broken-age/02-shay/03-the-mission/010-boom-control.md

 Guide yourself (by clicking) to the boom control.
 It is in the far left and you have to go over the spiky tower.

 # Boom controls
 It is sealed with a hatch.
-Can you pry it open[^1]?

-[^1]: Use the knife from the kitchen to the hatch.
+Can you pry it open ^[ Use the knife from the kitchen to the hatch. ]?

 # It is open
 Now, you would need to remote control the controls somehow.